KiraWontMiss/con-enhanced-game-finder/README.md

 2. **Followers** enter the same code and hit Activate Party
 3. Lead joins a match, followers get pulled into the same game

 > **IMPORTANT:** keep the New Matches tab open while the party's active.
 Followers don't touch Start Scanning, just activate and wait.
-Switch tabs or minimize the browser and you're outta the party — don't be that guy.
+Switch tabs or minimize the browser and you're outta the party, don't be that guy.
 (Though you can still alt+tab to another app or browser.)

 ## Troubleshooting

-- **"Cannot scan unless you are on the New Matches tab"** → You're not on the New Matches tab.
+- **"Cannot scan unless you are on the New Matches tab"** You're not on the New Matches tab.
 Go there.

 - **Nothing happens on scan**
-  → You're probably on the landing/menu page, not the actual game tab.
+  You're probably on the landing/menu page, not the actual game tab.

-- **"Extension disabled" message with a Discord link** → Outdated version or something broke — go check Discord instead of staring at it.
+- **"Extension disabled" message with a Discord link** Outdated version or something broke, go check Discord instead of staring at it.

 ## Disclaimer

 Unofficial, fan-made tool.
-Not affiliated with or endorsed by the actual devs of Conflict of Nations: World War 3 — they honestly would never make anything that benefits the f2p player base.
+Not affiliated with or endorsed by the actual devs of Conflict of Nations: World War 3, they honestly would never make anything that benefits the f2p player base.
 Automating gameplay actions might be against their Terms of Service, so if you get banned, that's on you, not me.

 ## Support